dumfoundead/lyrically-styled/README.md

 Search by artist or title and find lyrics to any song via lyrics.ovh API!

 ## Screenshots
-Home Screen:
+Home Screen
 ![home]/(screenshots/1-home.jpg)

-Search:
+Search
 ![search]/(screenshots/2-search.jpg)

-Get lyrics:
+Get lyrics
 ![lyrics]/(screenshots/3-lyrics.jpg)

 Search by artist or title and find lyrics to any song via lyrics.ovh API!